Candidate48/junit4Wiki/Getting-started.md

-# Creating a New Test Case
+# Getting Started

+*Note:* This is very much a work in progress.

 ## Creating a New Test Case